 - Loss of enjoyment of life

-Do You Need Help Pursing a Truck Accident Case?
+Do You Need Help Pursuing a Truck Accident Case?

-Pursuing a truck accident personal injury case can seem intimidating, but Randy Sevenish of Sevenish Law can walk you through every step of the civil litigation process.
-Contact Sevenish Law’s Indianapolis law office to schedule a free initial case consultation.
+This can make pursuing a truck accident personal injury case seem intimidating, but Randy Sevenish of Sevenish Law Firm, P..C. can walk you through every step of the civil litigation process.
+Contact Sevenish Law Firm, P.C.’s Indianapolis law office to schedule a free initial case consultation.